VosDeMens/Toki-Musi/resources/guide_text.md

 ### Order of operations

-This guide does not assume that you know any of the words in Toki Musi yet, or in Toki Pona for that matter, and is intended as a first introduction to learning Toki Musi.
+This guide does not assume that you know any of the words in TM (Toki Musi) yet, or in Toki Pona for that matter, and is intended as a first introduction to learning Toki Musi.
 All words that are used in this guide will be translated.
 It's good if you understand how Toki Pona is structured though, but I'll provide a small overview.

 ### Guidelines